Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Dataset

 \subsection{Synthetic Dataset}

-We carefully select five object categories (camera, can, bottle, mug, bowl) from NOCS\cite{wang2019normalized} that are easy to hold by robot gripper, and add two categories (earphone, birdhouse) to enrich the variance of object geometry.
-All the objects are chosen from ShapeNet\cite{chang2015shapenet} Dataset.
-We establish simulation in SAPIEN \cite{xiang2020sapien} environment, loading object models from the seven categories for the robot to manipulate.
-Each object category contains 10-41 objects with different geometry and 90-277 trajectories of robot manipulation.
-For each category, we follow a ratio of 7:3 to randomly separate the objects into training and test sets.
-The sampling frequency of robot manipulation data is 30 FPS, and each trajectory is approximately 100 frames long.
-For each video frame, we simulate visual RGB-D image, tactile RGB image, reconstructed tactile depth and point cloud, tactile contact points' positions and velocities, contact force and torque, and annotations of object segmentation mask and pose directly presented by the simulation environment.
-To achieve successful sim-to-real transfer, we model visual and tactile sensor noise following the pipelines in \cite{zhang2022close}, \cite{9756938}, \cite{yuan2017gelsight}, and add noise to the positions and linear velocities of the contact points of the object and tactile sensors based on the source of error in the real world.
+We carefully select five object categories (camera, can, bottle, mug, bowl) from NOCS\cite{wang2019normalized} that are easy to hold by robot gripper and incorporate two (earphone, birdhouse) to enrich the variance of object geometry.
+All objects are chosen from ShapeNet\cite{chang2015shapenet} dataset.
+We establish simulation in the SAPIEN\cite{xiang2020sapien} environment, place object collision meshes on the table plane and leverage motion planning to control the robot arm to automatically lift the object, move it, and finally push it to contact the table.
+For each object category, we collect 10-41 object instances with different geometries and 90-277 successful robot manipulation trajectories.
+We follow a ratio of 7:3 to randomly separate the objects into training and evaluation sets.
+The data capturing frequency of robot manipulation is 30 FPS.
+Each trajectory is approximately 100 frames in total.
+For each video frame, we capture a visual RGB-D image, tactile RGB images from two tactile sensors mounted on each robot finger, tactile depth images reconstructed via rendering, the position and velocity of each sensor contact point, a 2D object mask, and the object pose directly obtained by the simulation environment.
+To minimize the gap between simulation and the real world, we model visual and tactile sensor noise following the pipelines in \cite{zhang2023close}, \cite{9756938}, \cite{yuan2017gelsight}, and empirically add multiple Gaussian noises to the positions and linear velocities of contact points based on the sensor noise patterns observed in the real world.